terrariumapp/terrarium-sdk/README.md

 Documentation and samples are forthcoming.

-Terrium is a continuation of the [.NET Terrarium project on CodePlex](https://terrarium2.codeplex.com/)
+Terrarium is a continuation of the [.NET Terrarium project on CodePlex](https://terrarium2.codeplex.com/)